Kalugerovo, Pazardzhik Province: History

 Kalugerovo is known for its abundance of ancient Thracian and Roman sites, with finds dating as far back as the 5th-3rd millennia BC.
 In different historical periods, from there have gone, or have lived many tribes and civilizations.
 Time has destroyed the greater part of ancient settlements, cemeteries and shrines, but many artifacts are preserved from those periods.
 Four prehistoric settlements were discovered in the region of Kalugerovo.
-The first is located in the area of “Belyovskata Koria”, the second is located in the “Kraishte region”, the third is located in the “Monastery” and the fourth is located on the hill “Zmeyovets”.
+The first is located in the area of Belyovskata Koria, the second is located in the Kraishte region, the third is located in the “Monastery” and the fourth is located on the hill Zmeyovets.
 Only two of them are detailed researched.
 In 1943, while plowing near Kalugerovo, there was found a treasure consisting of 7 double bronze hatchets, used in XVII-XV BC for exchanged (money).
-Six of the hatchets are in the Archaeological Museum in Sofia, and one is in the Pazardzhik History Museum.
+Six of the hatchets are in the National Archaeological Museum in Sofia, and one is in the Pazardzhik Regional Historical Museum.